Žužemberk: History

 Over the next century a number of important nobles were born in the town, including in 1557 Andreas von Auersperg, the son of Wolf Engelbert, who after completing his studies in Padua, went on the receive a decoration by both the Pope and the Habsburg Emperor for his role in the defeat of the Turks in 1593.

 In 1615 Johann Weikhard of Auersperg was born in Žužemberk.
 He became the tutor of the emperor Ferdinand III, later becoming a prince and first minister in the Habsburg monarchy, and a cardinal in 1669, upon which he returned to this town, where he died in 1677.
 His great-grandson, Joseph Franz Auersperg, became a cardinal in 1783.

 The Auersperg family established a notable ironworks in the town, and the steel industry was important to the economy.
 The Auersperg installed a blast furnace and ironworks in 1763, and were granted permission for extensive iron mining in the area.
 By 1891, however, the industry operations in Žužemberk faced excessive competition and costly production and ceased operating.
 A number of sawmills and water mills also developed in the town, and Žužemberk also has one of the oldest paper mills in Slovenia.
 In 1775, the Empress Maria Theresa gave consent to guild of seventeen tanners in Žužemberk, and it became an important trade, with merchants in Žužemberk making trousers, aprons, wine-skins and wheat sacks.
 The castle served as a prison for many years, but was depopulated in 1893.

 During the Second World War, Italian troops were stationed at the castle and guerrillas set it on fire.
 Partisan forces burned the school, courthouse, and health center in Žužemberk on July 26, 1943.
-In February 1945, as a Home Guard stronghold, Žužemberk was attacked by Allied bombers.
+In February 1945, as a Home Guard stronghold, Žužemberk was attacked by SAAF rocket attacks.
 The castle was heavily damaged but not destroyed (as the church was), and restoration work began in the 1960s.